tytydraco/yessleep/out/Unit_6B.md

 My grip on the gun tightened.

 Slowly, I stepped forward.

 One inch at a time.
 I reached out with my left hand— a man lunged at me.

-He came out like a shadow thrown into motion — a blur of limbs and adrenaline.
+A blur of limbs came and grabbed my shoulders.
 I stumbled back, firing—

 BANG.

 I blew a hole in the ceiling.
 The impact of his shoulder knocked me off my feet.
 We crashed to the floor, gun tumbling from my hand, skittering across the hardwood.

 He was on top of me before I could even breathe, fists swinging.

 He was yelling and hollering like a maniac.
 One punch caught me across the jaw, and it stung.

-The second I blocked with my forearm, pain shot down to my elbow.
+The second I blocked my forearm, pain shot down to my elbow.

 I twisted, got my knee between us, and kicked him in his balls.

 He grunted, crawling back, clutching onto his manhood.

 I scrambled toward the gun.
 He grabbed my ankle, trying to drag me back, but I kicked wildly, caught him in the chest.

 When I was close to grabbing the gun, he tackled me again, and he pulled me up by my collar, and we slammed into the wall.

 He slammed my head so hard I thought I saw stars.
-My back was against the wall, and I could see from within the darkness and blonde hair, a very angry and possessed Luke.
+My back was against the wall, and I could see from his face a very angry and possessed-looking Luke.

 "Luke?"
 I choked out.
 "What the hell—?"